Speaking and press

 BBC Radio Solent

-If you are looking for an expert guest, speaker, or commentator on aphantasia, neurodiversity, invisible cognitive differences, or the intersection of neuroscience and mental health practice, Sassy would love to hear from you.
+If you're looking for an expert guest, speaker or commentator on aphantasia, invisible cognitive differences, or the intersection of neuroscience and mental health practice, Sassy would love to hear from you.

-She is experienced working across a range of formats — from long-form podcast conversations and keynote presentations to short expert comment for print and online features.
-She is consistently described as warm, knowledgeable, and immediately accessible on what can be a complex topic.
+She works across formats, from long-form podcast conversations and keynote presentations to short expert comment for print and online features, and is consistently described as warm, knowledgeable and immediately accessible on what can be a complex topic.